rohegde7/study/docker/0-all.md

 # Docker from boot.dev

 ### Topics
 - "Docker server" or "Docker Daemon" -> This listens to requests from the desktop app and executes them.
 If this isn't running nothing else will work.
+Commands from terminal goto this (hosted by docker desktop app)
 - `Docker Hub` is the official cloud service for storing and sharing Docker images
 - `container`
 - `Storage Volumes`